-Sport for Life is providing ongoing professional development training to mentor and associate mentor so that each will acquire the skills to become a learning facilitator able to deliver relevant project presentations and workshops.
-These include: Physical Literacy 101, Physical Literacy 201, Physical Literacy 501 (Inclusive), Physical Literacy Instructor Program (Module 4 – Quality Physical Literacy Experience and Program Evaluation) and Aboriginal Long-Term Participant Development.
-Mentors and associate mentors will also hone their facilitation skills as they relate to Collective Impact and Continuous Improvement (Kaizen).
+Sport for Life is providing ongoing professional development training to mentors and associate mentors so that each will acquire the skills to become a learning facilitator able to deliver relevant project presentations and workshops.
+These include: Physical Literacy 101 (Intro), Physical Literacy 201 (Assessment), Physical Literacy 501 (Inclusive), Quality Physical Literacy Experiences and Indigenous Long-Term Participant Development.
+Mentors and associate mentors will also hone their facilitation skills as they relate to collective impact and continuous improvement (Kaizen).

-Since the launch of the project in March 2018, Sport for Life Society has overseen the recruitment and selection of nine regional applicants (from 22 applicants) representing a total of 30 communities across all five health authority regions.
+Since the launch of the Initiative in March 2018, Sport for Life has overseen the recruitment and selection of 26 applicants (from 42 applications) serving a total of 128 communities across all five health authority regions in British Columbia.

 Selected communities from the 2019 Intake are: